Benedita da Silva: Political career

 Benedita da Silva's journey to political leadership alone is enough to make a statement regarding her character and determination.
 Da Silva's biography, "Benedita da Silva: An Afro-Brazilian woman's story of politics and love", tells, through a collection of interviews, of her hardships and successes while conveying her message to members of her audience.
 Through the novel, da Silva is able to impact its readers while also bringing to light the many issues that a prominent in Brazil, particularly in the Brazilian Favelas.
 She exposes prominent and controversial issues such as abortion, poverty, rape and sexual abuse, and inequality that plagued her personally.

-Da Silva's background and personal reputation as “three times a minority” (black, poor, and woman), she says gives her a perspective into the lives of her electorate.
-Her struggles and ethnicity make her relatable to the citizens in which she has leadership over.
-This type of advantage makes for a more insightful, diverse, and conscientious political leader.
+Da Silva's describes herself “three times a minority” (black, poor, and woman).
+Reportedly providing leverage in appealing to her electorate.

 She is a devout Pentecostal and draws much of her ideology from the progressive wing of the Pentecostal movement in Brazil.
 She describes herself as a "PTcostal."